NietoDeveloper/MySQL_DataBase/docs/SECURITY.md

 # Security Hardening Notesd this carefully: this is weaker than Postgres RLS.** A session
-  variable is connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that forgets to reset the variable between requests can leak context across users.
-If you use a connection pool, reset (`SET @app_current_user_id = NULL;`) or re-assert it on every checkout, and treat this as a second layer — the application layer remains the primary access-control boundary, not a replacement for it.
+  variable is connection-scoped, not transaction-scoped like Postgres' `SET LOCAL`, so a pooled connection that ication role.
-- **Append-only audit log.** `audit_log` grants `SELECT, INSERT` only to `app_rw` — `UPDATE` and `DELETE` are simply never granted to any application role.
 Rows are only ever written by the `trg_users_audit_*` triggers, which execute with **definer** privileges (MySQL's default for triggers/procedures — the equivalent of Postgres `SECURITY DEFINER`), so `app_rw` can trigger a write